mnr/writing-wip/dimensions_living_book/redchair.md

 My younger son, Aaron, came for a visit the other day.
 He already heard the rumor of the red chair and the history of bedbugs.
 He experienced his own bedbug episode which resulted in the dumpsterizing of his leather overstuffed lounger.

-Aaron regards the red chair much the same way you might regard a road-kill deer dragged into the house.
+Aaron regards the red chair much the same way you might regard a road-kill dragged into the house.

 "So," he said.
 He stands somewhat leaned back, hands in pockets.
 He raises one eyebrow.
 "This is the chair?"